bytesatwork/bytewiki/docs/source/yocto/2.7/bytedevkit.rst

 Troubleshooting
 ---------------

--  **Image size is to small**
+-  **Image size is too small**

-   If you encounter that your image size is to small to install additional software, please have a look at the ``IMAGE_ROOTFS_SIZE`` variable under ``~/workdir/<machine-name>/<yocto version>/sources/meta-bytesatwork/recipes-core/images/bytesatwork-minimal-image.bb``.
+   If you encounter that your image size is too small to install additional software, please have a look at the ``IMAGE_ROOTFS_SIZE`` variable under ``~/workdir/<machine-name>/<yocto version>/sources/meta-bytesatwork/recipes-core/images/bytesatwork-minimal-image.bb``.
    Increase the size if necessary.